damminhtien/typescript.short/README.md

-# Typescript.short
-Short and simple bullet points about Typescript :yellow_heart:
+Short and simple bullet points about Typescript 💛

 ## 1. Introduction

 + Typescript is the typed superset of Javascript that compiles (transpiles) to Javascript
 + Why Typescript rather writing in Javascript:
   + Typescript as its name adds type(s) enforcement which Javascript wont